cardano-foundation/CIPs/CIP-0100/README.md

  - CBOR or other machine encoding
   - The metadata in question, despite being proliferous, is not expected to to be an undue storage burden; It's not, for example, video data, or storing billions of records.
   - It is more important, then, that the metadata be human readable, so that tooling authors have the option to show this data in its raw format to a user, and for it to be loosely understandable even by non-technical users.

+## Test Vectors

+An example document with an inline context is provided in [this](./example.json) example JSON file.

+Canonicalization should produce the following blak2b-256 hash:

+34cbb91e044cbd1dbda9e5aa542a74e712d23d0bf151c436c52920dcac03629c

 ## Path to Active